 This coleslaw recipe can easily be made ahead of time, up to a day or two, and stored in the refrigerator until ready to serve.
 Feel free to cut the recipe in half, but I assure you, that you’ll be glad you made the whole recipe!

 How To Make Spicy Vegan Coleslaw

-Start with prepping your produce:
+1. Start by prepping the produce:

 - I used baby carrots here, quartering them.
 You can also use the pre-package shredded carrots.

 - Slice the green onions, using the white and green parts (not shown above).

 - Drain the peppers.
 If using whole peppers, remove the seeds and thinly slice.
 I used a jar of pre-sliced pepperoncinis, making the prep work a little easier.